HBO Rated Lowest, Netflix Highest, in Streaming Media Customer Experience (CX) Index by Human Insights Platform UserTesting

 For the fourth installment of the UserTesting CX Index Series, the Streaming Media CX Index, UserTesting ran a competitive benchmarking study from March 1, 2018 to March 15, 2018 of the top five subscription video on-demand (SVOD) services.
 500 customers (100 per service) evaluated the SVOD apps based on five key customer experience factors (see above).
 Each consumer attempted to complete a series of standard tasks on the SVOD apps and then responded to rating-scale questions about their experience, resulting in both quantitative data (a CX score on a scale of 0 “negative” to 100 “positive”) and qualitative insights.

 A copy of the full Streaming Media CX Index, including charts, is available at: https://info.usertesting.com/streaming-media-CX-index-may-2018_Registration.html.
 For UserTesting’s past industry CX Indexes, visit https://www.usertesting.com/resources/industry-reports.

-UserTesting enables every organization to deliver the best customer experience powered by human insights.
-With UserTesting’s on-demand human insights platform, companies across industries make accurate customer-first decisions at every level, at the speed business demands.
+UserTesting enables every organization to deliver the best customer experience powered by human insight.
+With UserTesting’s on-demand human insight platform, companies across industries make accurate customer-first decisions at every level, at the speed business demands.
 With UserTesting, product teams, marketers, digital and customer experience executives confidently and quickly create the right experiences for all target audiences, increasing brand loyalty and revenue.
 UserTesting delivers human insights to over 35,000 customers, including 37 of the top 100 brands in the world, and is backed by Accel and OpenView.
 UserTesting is headquartered in San Francisco, CA. To learn more, visit www.usertesting.com.